-Gatekeeper Pico review
+Gatekeeper Pico full review

 The arguments for and against running internet security software on a Mac are well-rehearsed and, we suspect, likely to rumble on.
 In the mean time, Yoggie Security Systems has circumvented the debate by incorporating an entire security suite – including a mini-computer – into a device the size of a USB flash drive.

 The Gatekeeper Pico looks like a chunky thumb drive, but it packs a lot of technology into its minuscule dimensions: a Linux computer with a 520MHz Intel CPU – with its kernel isolated on read-only memory – plus the aforementioned security software.